bewt85/mcp-deno-sandbox/README.md

 Some hard working people have also made Pyodide which lets you run Python inside a web browser.
 We use that to [let you run Python](./src/runPython.ts) inside the same Deno environment.

 You control permissions by passing arguments which are given directly to the Deno runtime.

-## Features

-- Restricted runtime environment for TypeScript, JavaScript, and Python code
-  - Controlled read / write filesystem access
-  - Controlled access to the network (by IP or domain)
-  - Controlled access to environment variables and other sensitive data
-- Uses Pyodide to support Python in the same Deno sandbox
+You can configure which:

+* files can be read (e.g. your codebase)
+* which files can we written
+* deny access to specific files (e.g. ssh keys)
+* which websites or IP addresses can be accessed

 ## Non Features

-I would like to keep this codebase simpler to read than alternative so people can audit it themselves.
-I will avoid adding features which make the code harder to read.
+I would like to keep this codebase simpler to read than alternatives so people can audit it themselves.
+Simplicity is an important security feature; the more people who understand it, the more who can spot a bug.

 I have also chosen to sacrifice some performance by not reusing pyodide environments.
 This creates a small overhead but it makes the implementation easier to reason about.